 I drank the bottle, except for a lacquer, with him, gave the rest to a group of celebrating, passing by teenagers, and fled by taxi before they could ask me for my name.
 I gave the driver her address and he took me there.

 The ride over I thought about what I would say.
 There was so much I wanted to tell her.
 The right words didn’t come to me, but I basically knew.
 When you meet a girl who’s worth it, you feel it.
 If the pure thought of her has already woken, you up from your cold rigor.
 The thought of the nonsense she might be up to – if she’s humming?
 Yes, if the only thing she would need to do is hum to put a smile on your face, give her everything.
 A week of good entertainment is worth more than a life in solitary glory.
 The dead poets can testify.
 Loneliness has taken more away than alcoholism or nicotine addiction, drug abuse or the idea of power and the desire for influence.
 More were executed with their own weapons than were killed by the rifles of foreign adversaries or hostile oppressors.
 No, I’m not like them, I whispered to myself.
 I die every day anew by my own hand.
 Sometimes I don’t even see the boy in the mirror anymore.
 I see the monster, the freak, the shy creature I am.
 Simply human waste.
-I wished her the luck of not having to see me again afterwards and in the same breath, that she wanted to see me again.
+I wished her the luck of not having to see me again afterward and in the same breath, that she wanted to see me again.

 I stroked the back of my head with the flat palm of my hand and walked down the road to her door, hoping I would meet her by chance on the road and she would walk straight towards me.
 I’d ignore her.
 Look…yeah…maybe staring, but that the least I’d do.
 I was just a real romantic.

-The timing must be right, because there were moments when I didn’t think I was a bottomless pit in which souls fell to die; but in this beautiful new world I was nothing, and they reminded me of that on every street corner.
+The timing must be right because there were moments when I didn’t think I was a bottomless pit in which souls fell to die, but in this beautiful new world I was nothing, and they reminded me of that on every street corner.

 I had nothing.
 Everyone looked at me, but not seemed to care enough to see; servants of the modern faith, I called them.
 The religion of work, friends, family, self-realization, love and the most powerful entity of all, pulling their strings, the money that despite folklore could buy all these things.
 Like all concepts, it spoke through their disciples; preaching mercy, obedience, routine and above all being happy with what you got.
 One cannot silence these gods.
 You can only surrender to them.